 In July 1834, Peter Skene Ogden decided to change the location of the first Fort Simpson, relocating it in a better location in the outer estuary of the river — the story is told in my book, The Pathfinder: A.C.
 Anderson’s Journeys in the West.
 Donald Manson began to dismantle the first fort, while James Birnie, Alexander Caulfield Anderson, and William Tolmie began construction of the second.
 By the end of July their employees had cut, peeled and squared 1,050 log pickets, enough to enclose an area of 155 feet square.
 At the old fort, the HBC men dug up the three bodies buried outside the fort gates and transported them aboard ship to be reburied at the new post.
 This second Fort Simpson stood for a long time, eventually becoming the town of Port Simpson, British Columbia.
 Though I don’t know if Lieutenant Aemilius Simpson’s grave is still marked [it probably isn’t], he is still buried there.

 It might be fun to follow Aemilius Simpson’s story through the records, though I am not sure there is enough available information to make up a book.
-Not everyone seems to have liked him, however (well, that’s makes a story interesting).
+Not everyone seems to have liked him, however (well, that’s what makes a story interesting).
 Chief Trader Archibald McDonald wrote: “Independent of his loss to the concern I regret him very much as a private friend.
 I am sorry to say with you in confidence however that he was not over popular with us — the cause you know as well as I do.”
 Many years later, Hubert Howe Bancroft, an collector of history of the North West Coast, wrote this about Simpson:

 For a British tar and a brave man on duty, dealing rum, molasses, beads and blankets to savages in the dark, dismal shores for wild beasts’ skins, Simpson was excessively the gentleman.
 Though an efficient officer he was somewhat eccentric.
 For example, his hands must be incased in kid before he could give an order on his own deck in the daylight, and if the occasion was perilous or peculiar, his gloves must be white kid.
 Form was nine-tenth of the law with him and the other tenth conformity.
 [Bancroft, The Works of Hubert Howe Bancroft, p.477]